 Caveat Temptor: Boyfriend Beware!

-If true love is finding that one special person you want to annoy for the rest of your life, Mr.Everyday is doing a damn fine job of it!
+True love may be finding that one special person you want to annoy for the rest of your life.
+Mr.Everyday is doing a damn fine job of it!
 Now that we’ve wiped the stardust out of our eyes and reality is setting in, the hitherto charming differences are starting to wear thin.
+It’s time to beware the boyfriend.
+Or at least be aware in dealings with him.

 Finally, I threw a volcanic fit.
-Yes, I’m not one of those genteel ladies who can ‘air their grievances’ and the man was made aware of it.
+Yes, I’m not one of those genteel ladies who can ‘air their grievances’.
+The man was made aware of it.

 The thing is, I realized that most people tend to live in a certain way, driven by their own temperament and the demands of their lives.
 There may be some merit to being spontaneous.
-But I think many times that is just used to excuse laziness and an unwillingness to take responsibility for some admittedly boring activities.
+But often I think it’s just an excuse for laziness.
+An unwillingness to take responsibility for some admittedly boring activities.

 “Yeah, we could catch that movie.
 X was saying he wanted to see that movie too.
 Don’t worry….I’ll go again with him.”